jmorey88/RecipeThyme/README.md

 ### Search Feature

 #### SQL Query Optimization:
-The search functionality in RecipeThyme is a pivotal feature that allows users to navigate through a vast collection of recipes using various filters such as keywords, tags, and a toggle for personal or community recipes.
-Below is an explanation and a key snippet of the SQL query from the index action in the Recipes controller that manages this feature.
+The search functionality in RecipeThyme lets users navigate a vast recipe collection using filters like keywords, tags, and toggles for personal or community recipes.
+Below is a key SQL query snippet from the Recipes controller's index action that manages this feature.

 ![RecipeThyme Screenshot](https://recipe-thyme-content.s3.us-west-1.amazonaws.com/screenShots/recipeSearchForm.png)
 *RecipeThyme Search Form*

-The search mechanism is designed to be both flexible and efficient, accommodating searches by keyword across multiple recipe attributes (title, description, ingredients) and filtering by tags.
-The ability to toggle between viewing a user's own recipes versus the entire community's recipes adds another layer of user-specific customization.
+The search mechanism is flexible and efficient, allowing keyword searches across multiple recipe attributes (title, description, ingredients) and filtering by tags.
+Users can toggle between viewing their own recipes and the entire community's recipes, adding a layer of user-specific customization.

 Here's a breakdown of the SQL logic used: